callebtc/cashu-regtest/README.md

 # Nodes

-Here is the complete list of nodes and services:
+Here is the complete list of nodes:
 * lnd-1: for testing your software
 * lnd-2: used for boltz backend
 * lnd-3: used for lnbits inside docker
 * clightning-1: for testing your software
-* clightning-2: used for clightning-REST
+* clightning-2: for testing your software
 * clightning-2-rest: used for clightning-REST
 * clightning-3: for tenting your software

+# Additional services

 * mempool (api|web|db): Mempool Explorer
 * fulcrum: Electrum Server

--mempool-web-1
--mempool-api-1
--mempool-db-1
--fulcrum

--lnbits-1
--clightning-2-rest-1
--clightning-1-1
--clightning-3-1
--clightning-2-1
--lnd-3-1
--lnd-1-1
--lnd-2-1
--bitcoind-1

 # Installing regtest
 Get the regtest environment ready